Cost to Start a Children's Lighthouse Franchise in 2026

 Children's Lighthouse is well suited for operators with alignment to faith-based values and a mission-driven approach to early childhood education.
 Early childhood education backgrounds — former teachers, school administrators, childcare directors — provide operational and regulatory familiarity.
 The state licensing environment is complex: franchisees must navigate state childcare licensing, staff credentialing requirements, and ongoing compliance with health and safety standards.
 Operators with real estate development experience or relationships with commercial contractors have a meaningful advantage in managing the construction or build-out process, which represents the largest cost variable.
 Multi-unit operators can leverage management infrastructure across locations once the first center reaches stabilized enrollment.

 ClearValue Lending works with early-education, preschool, and childcare franchise operators on SBA 7(a), SBA 504, and construction financing for startup and expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources